 Pre-seasoned with organic flaxseed oil, the 15-inch lean grill pan from our good friends at Finex is a great option for meat aficionados looking to do some serious grilling.
 The pan features a domed drainage base that siphons off excess fat and is compatible with gas, induction and electric stove-tops.
 We suggest throwing on a thick steak and an assortment of vegetables for a truly filling meal.
 And if you need the lowdown on how to clean cast-iron, check out our video here.

 The sleek 10×10 grill pan from Cooksmark is the perfect addition to any compact kitchen.
 The super nonstick copper interior surface is ultra-durable, scratch-resistant, and guaranteed to leave satisfying grill marks on all your favorite foods.
 Plus the pan is totally dishwasher safe, which means you’ll be able to enjoy it for years to come.

 It doesn’t get much more classic than the rectangular skinny grill from Le Creuset.
 The attractive 13-inch pan is ideal for vegetables, fish, and even grilled flatbreads.
 The nonreactive black enameled interior requires no seasoning, is incredibly easy to clean, and won’t tarnish in the dishwasher, which is key for those of us who are energetic enough to cook but too lazy to wash our pans by hand.

 Staub Grill Pan – $250

 For a more elegant grill pan, check out the Marin-Blue option from Staub.
 While this accessory will set you back a few hundred dollars, the high-quality finish is sure to to keep you satisfied through several thousand grilling feasts.
 The cast-iron base heats evenly and is great for either stove-top or oven cooking.
-We suggest christening this pan with this ultimate steak recipe.
+We suggest christening the pan with this ultimate steak recipe.